Buying Health Insurance Made Easy: Tips for First-Time Buyers

 Understanding Health Insurance Terms

 Feel like your health insurance plan was written in a different language?
+Trust us, we've been there too.
 Here’s a quick guide to standard terms and their meanings to help you make sense of it all.

 Premium: The amount you pay each month for your health insurance coverage.
 Paying your premium keeps your policy active.